 Being a tentmaker can be a challenge to accept – one can imagine wrestling with a call to plant a business across the world from your home – but it can also be the most rewarding experience of a lifetime.
 It’s kind of like church planting, but… maybe not exactly.

-When a tentmaker plants a business, they do so to radically transform a community for the Gospel.
-This comes through platforms or titles like B4T & BAM, but the heart is the same: to reach the lost for Jesus.
-While this may not look like a traditional church plant, it is one method that Great Commissioners across the world are using to greet, meet, and disciple people that are not familiar with the Gospel.
-This is following the Great Commission in a new way – a way that doesn’t always involve bringing someone to the local church – right away, that is.
+When a tentmaker plants a business or takes a job in an unreached area of the world, they do so to radically transform a community for the Gospel.
+While this may not look like traditional missions work, it is one method that Great Commissioners across the world are using to greet, meet, and disciple people that are not familiar with the Gospel, all through the marketplace.
+This is following the Great Commission.

 The Tentmaker: Loving Others

-Being a tentmaker gives Christians a unique angle into the marketplace.
-Whether that is in the global West where it looks like connecting with people in the grocery store, in patient care, or in food service, it may look completely different in third-world countries or unreached nations.
 A tentmaker in another region of the world may face regular challenges of persecution, oppression, or even threats of death.
-While these are not things a tentmaker will typically have to experience in the West, all tentmakers are opening themselves to the world and all of its pain.
-This makes the tentmaker a target for the devil, but it also makes them a target through whom God wants to heal lost people.
+While these are not things we will typically have to experience in the West, all believers are opening themselves to the world and all of its pain.
+This makes the us a target for the devil, but it also makes us a target through whom God wants to heal lost people.

 Smile